US charges North Korean computer programmers in global hacks

-WASHINGTON (AP) - The Justice Department has charged three North Korean computer programmers in a broad range of global hacks, including a destructive attack targeting an American movie studio and an extortion scheme aimed at stealing more than $1.3 billion from banks, federal prosecutors said Wednesday.
+WASHINGTON (AP) - The Justice Department has charged three North Korean computer programmers in a broad range of global hacks, including a destructive attack targeting an American movie studio and an extortion scheme aimed at attempting to steal more than $1.3 billion from banks and other financial institutions, federal prosecutors said Wednesday.

 The newly unsealed indictment builds off an earlier criminal case brought in 2018 and adds two additional North Korean defendants.
-Prosecutors say all three were members of a North Korean military intelligence agency and carried out hacks at the behest of the government with a goal of using pilfered funds for the benefit of the regime.
+Prosecutors identified all three as members of a North Korean military intelligence agency and said they carried out hacks at the behest of the government with a goal of using stolen funds for the benefit of the regime.

+Law enforcement officials say the prosecution underscores the profit-driven motive behind the North Korean criminal hacking model, which sets it apart from a more traditional espionage goal employed by other adversarial nations like Russia, China and Iran.
+As the U.S. announced its case against the North Koreans, the government is still grappling with an intrusion by Russia of federal agencies and private corporations that officials say was aimed at information-gathering.

+None of the three defendants is in American custody, and though officials don’t expect them to travel to the U.S. anytime soon for prosecution, the Justice Department finds value in these indictments as a message to hackers that they are not anonymous and can be identified.

 At the same time, prosecutors announced a plea deal with a dual U.S.-Canadian citizen who investigators say organized the sophisticated laundering of millions of dollars in stolen funds.